cloudquery/docs/docs/configuration/overview.md

 * `skip_resources` **(Optional)** - A list of resources that should be explicitly skipped.
 This can help if you are using a `*` or dynamically generating the `resources` value.

 :::tip
-You can have multiple providers of the same type specified here.
-For example, this can be useful if you want to fetch data from different accounts and you don't have cross-account access.
+You can have multiple providers of the same type specified here as long as you specify an alias like the example above.
+This can be useful if you want to fetch data with different rate limiting parameters.
 :::